Redninja106/simulationframework/README.md

 <br>SimulationFramework</br>
 </h1>

 SimulationFramework is a framework for graphical desktop apps using .NET.
-It is designed with simplicity and ease of use in mind in order to cut down on development time for rapid prototyping.
-Making heavy use of interfaces, all major features are abstracted to make SimulationFramework completely dependency free and by extension completely cross-platform.
+Designed with simplicity and ease of use in mind, it cuts down on development time while enabling rapid prototyping.
+Making heavy use of interfaces, all major features are abstracted to make SimulationFramework completely dependency free and cross-platform.

 ⚠️ Currently, SimulationFramework is in a very early state of development. ⚠️